 Paternity leave provides time off for biological fathers or the female spouse of the birth mother.

-Paternity leave can begin in the week of the child’s birth and must end no later than 78 weeks (18 months) after birth.
+Employees are entitled to paternity leave that can begin in the week of the child’s birth and must end no later than 78 weeks (18 months) after birth.
+The duration of leave and benefits are managed through RQAP, rather than being paid directly by the employer.
+This leave can be combined with shared parental leave, allowing up to 65 weeks total between both parents.

 Employees must provide 3 weeks’ written notice, though this may be shortened if the child is born before the expected date.
 Like maternity leave, employers must reinstate employees to their former positions with the same wages and benefits upon return.